knpuniversity/symfony4/knpu/ep5-forms/custom-field-option.md

 For example, we know that this field is a `DateTimeType`.
 Press Shift+Shift and look for `DateTimeType` - open the one from the Form component.
 I love it - these classes will look a lot like our own custom field type class!
-This one has a `build()` method that adds some transformers.
+This one has a `buildForm()` method that adds some transformers.
 And if you scroll down far enough, cool!
 Here is the `configureOptions()` method where *all* of the valid options are defined for this field.